galaxyproject/galaxy-hub/content/events/2021-11-11-dev-roundtable/index.md

 location_url: "/community/devroundtable/"
 external_url:
 gtn: false
-contact: "Marius van den Beek, Alexandru Mahmoud"
+contact: "Alexandru Mahmoud"
 ---

-Please <a href="https://psu.zoom.us/j/92752763386">join us</a>) at Noon, US Eastern time (<a href="https://www.timeanddate.com/worldclock/fixedtime.html?msg=Galaxy+Developer+Roundtable&iso=20211111T12&p1=179&ah=1">see in your timezone</a>) for an open discussion about two topics:
+Please <a href="https://psu.zoom.us/j/92752763386">join us</a> at Noon, US Eastern time (<a href="https://www.timeanddate.com/worldclock/fixedtime.html?msg=Galaxy+Developer+Roundtable&iso=20211111T12&p1=179&ah=1">see in your timezone</a>) for an open discussion about *[Separated data PVC](https://github.com/galaxyproject/galaxy/pull/12345): How it works and potential missed implications,* led by Alexandru Mahmoud

-1. Using [traefik](https://traefik.io/) to bridge cloud and local setups, led by Marius van den Beek
-1. [Separated data PVC](https://github.com/galaxyproject/galaxy/pull/12345): How it works and potential missed implications, led by Alexandru Mahmoud

 ---